 While our formalised proof gives us confidence about the correctness of our model of PIP, we found that the formalisation can even help us with efficiently implementing it.
 For example Baker complained that calculating the current precedence in PIP is quite "heavy weight" in Linux (see the Introduction).
-In our model of PIP the current precedence of a thread in a state s depends on all its dependants-a "global" transitive notion, which is indeed heavy weight (see Definition shown in (3)).
+In our model of PIP the current precedence of a thread in a state s depends on the precedences of all threads in its subtree-a "global" transitive notion, which is indeed heavy weight (see the equation for cprec shown in (6)).
 We can however improve upon this.
-For this let us define the notion of children of a thread th in a state s as where a child is a thread that is only one "hop" away from the thread th in the RAG (and waiting for th to release a resource).
-We can prove the following lemma.
+For this recall the notion of children of a thread th defined in (3).
+There a child is a thread that is only one "hop" away from the thread th in the TDG (and waiting for th to release a resource).
+Using children, we can prove the following lemma for more efficiently calculating cprec of a thread th.